-- G. As explained in the following sections, the project proponent will propose the size and location of the offset, which will be peer-reviewed, before going to the environmental impact authority at MITADER for review and final decisions.
+- 5. Related to the above, decisions about how to handle residual impacts on ecosystem services need to be addressed.
+This roadmap has also opened this discussion, suggesting that in Mozambique those ecosystem services that can be offset should be (generally ones delivered at regional, national, or larger scale), and others resolved through compensation mechanisms and stakeholder engagement. - 6.
+Decisions about how to measure loss and gain of biodiversity are important.
+This important technical discussion has not yet been addressed in this roadmap.
+Without being too prescriptive, perhaps the best approach is to systematically and iteratively build upon existing and global best practice, over time allowing experience and precedent to influence the evolution of approaches to measure specific habitats and species in all of their variety.
+It is suggested that the IFC be a formal discussion partner in this design, so that standards for Mozambigue will be as close to IFC performance standards as possible.
+Documentation and dialogue are two key instruments here.
+As a compliance aggregate offset system is developed, government and stakeholders need to create mechanisms to promote them. - 7.
+As explained in the following sections, the project proponent will propose the size and location of the offset, which will be peer-reviewed, before going to the environmental impact authority at MITADER for review and final decisions.
 Possible decisions include rejection, acceptance, or recommendations for improvement and resubmission.
-Standards for decision-making will also need to be developed and documented, preferably in discussion with IFC, again, so that the Mozambican and IFC processes will be harmonized to the extent possible; - H. And of course it will need to be explicit and clear to all involved that the mitigation hierarchy will first need to be followed.
-Only if adverse residual impacts still remain following implementation of the mitigation hierarchy (first seek to avoid, then minimize, then restore) is offsetting appropriate. - 82.
+Standards for decision-making will also need to be developed and documented, preferably in discussion with IFC, again, so that the Mozambican and IFC processes will be harmonized to the extent possible. - 8.
+Finally, it will need to be explicit and clear to all involved that the mitigation hierarchy will first need to be followed.
+Only if adverse residual impacts still remain following implementation of the mitigation hierarchy (first seek to avoid, then minimize, then restore) is offsetting appropriate.

 The diagram below outlines the five different activities needed to launch an offset and key questions associated with each.
 This Roadmap section discusses how an aggregate offset scheme in Mozambique might work, using these five key elements as a way to structure the discussion.